rahmatnazali/simple-movie-app/readme.md

         - I used django's generic detail view
     - Develop Javascript search bar which filters movies listed on the Movie Listing Page based on their names
         - Currently just implemented a very simple search bar with debounced jquery and drf-based search API.
 Disclaimer: I get it from [here](https://openfolder.sh/django-tutorial-as-you-type-search-with-ajax)
         - I must admit that I can do this better.
 For production apps, I prefer to build with more sophisticated tech.
-I'd probably go go with react, debounced the search input component for several ms, and trigger an API call with modules like axios.
+I'd probably go with react, debounced the search input component for several ms, and trigger an API call with modules like axios.
         Again, considered for simplicity, I choosed this instead of implementing whole new app just for the search bar.
 I hope this can be tolerated.
     -  (optional) I tried to implemented S3Boto3Storage
         - all the image is saved at AWS S3 bucket, so django didn't need to serve all the thumbnail.